-- (1) a vessel created by a person during any period in which the vessel is inventory held for sale or lease by the person or is leased by the person as lessor if the person is in the business of selling goods of that kind; - (2) a barge for which no application for a certificate of title has been delivered to the office; or - (3) a vessel under construction pursuant to contract, for which no application for a certificate of title has been delivered to the office, before delivery. - (h) A security interest in a documented vessel which is valid against third parties as a result of compliance with 46 U.S.C.
-Section 31321 remains perfected for 30 days from the date the certificate of documentation is [cancelled] [surrendered to the Secretary of the United States Department of Homeland Security].

-- (i) A security interest in a vessel arising under [Uniform Commercial Code Sections 2-401, 4-505.
-2-711(3) or 2A-508(5)] is perfected when it attaches and remains perfected until the debtor obtains possession of the vessel, unless before such time the security interest is perfected pursuant to subsection (a) or (c). - (j) [In the case of a security interest in a vessel perfected by any method under the law of another jurisdiction, when the vessel becomes covered by a certificate of title issued by this state, the security interest remains] [A security interest in a vessel is] perfected to the extent provided in [Uniform Commercial Code Section 9-316(d)]. - (k) [A security interest perfected under this section has priority over the rights of purchasers and creditors, including lien creditors, to the extent provided in {Uniform Commercial Code Article 9, Part 3}].
-For the purposes of priority over a purchaser of a vessel or a creditor with an interest in a vessel, including a lien creditor, delivery of an application pursuant to subsection (a) or (c) and payment of the applicable fee is the equivalent of, and has the same effect as, the filing a financing statement under [Uniform Commercial Code Article 9].
+- (1) a vessel created by a person during any period in which the vessel is inventory held for sale or lease by the person or is leased by the person as lessor if the person is in the business of selling goods of that kind; - (2) a barge for which no application for a certificate of title has been delivered to the office; or - (3) a vessel under construction pursuant to contract, for which no application for a certificate of title has been delivered to the office, before delivery. - (h) If a certificate of documentation for a vessel is canceled, a security interest in the vessel which is valid against third parties as a result of compliance with 46 U.S.C. § 31321 remains perfected until the earlier of four months after cancellation of the certificate of documentation or the time the security interest becomes perfected under this [Act]. - (i) A security interest in a vessel arising under [Uniform Commercial Code Sections 2-401, 2-505, 2-711(3) or 2A-508(5)] is perfected when it attaches and remains perfected until the debtor obtains possession of the vessel, unless before such time the security interest is perfected pursuant to subsection (a) or (c). - (j) A security interest in a vessel is perfected to the extent provided in [Uniform Commercial Code Section 9-316(d)].